-The desire to see him again built up until it was no longer possible to contain.
-Edward often asked me to go for a ride in his Porsche but I was afraid to be alone with him in his car and kept putting it off.
+The desire to see Edward again built up until it was no longer possible to contain.
+He asked to go for a ride in his Porsche but I was afraid to be alone with him in his car and kept putting it off.
 Then one noon call, I suggested we meet someplace again for lunch.
-He, instead, suggested diner at Michael's, a French seafood restaurant in Sunnyvale.
-It had a theater next door and we could also take in the movie Chinatown, he wanted to see.
+Instead, he suggested dinner at Michael's, a French seafood restaurant in Sunnyvale.
+It had a theater next door and we could also take in the movie Chinatown he wanted to see.
 It had to be a Saturday evening, his only night off.
-Getting out on a Saturday evening was difficult for me, no shopping excuse would work.
-Caution thrown to the wind, I agreed to meet him there.
-By then, out of control, I didn’t know if I could wait until Saturday.
-I would force an excuse to go.
+Getting out on Saturday evening was difficult for me, no shopping excuse would work, yet I agreed.
+I only knew I would force an excuse to go.
+I was out of control and didn't know if I could even wait until Saturday.

 I pretended to seek his approval but was going with or without it.
 Confused and unsure, he asked.